theo-kim/coolc-compiler/README.md

   - *Parser* (`parser`): takes the tokenized input and a previously defined grammar and produces an abstract syntax tree.
   - *Semantic Analyzer* (`semant`): Takes the AST from the previous step and performs static type analysis to ensure runtime safety and produces an AST annotated with type information.
   - *Code Generator* (`cgen`): Takes the annotated AST and produces executable machine code in x86.
+  - **NOTE**: I did not make the Makefiles, they were provided in the course documentation
 - **./tests**: test files to run using each layer.
 - **README.md**: this file.
 - **docker.sh**: a driver file for running the Docker image.